bdmessenger/digital_root_calculator/README.md

 Using python, I have put together a calculator to calculate digital roots.
 To get the digital root, you would take a multi-digit number like "12345" and have each digit add up one to another until you get a single digit number.
-If it adds up to a multi-digit number, then keep the process going until you get a single digit number.
+If it adds up to a multi-digit number, then it'll keep the process going until it results as a single digit number.

 Ex: What is the digital root of "12345"?